eslint/eslint/docs/user-guide/command-line-interface.md

 #### `--ext`

 This option allows you to specify which file extensions ESLint will use when searching for JavaScript files in the directories you specify.
-By default, it uses `.js` as the only file extension.
+By default, it uses `mjs` and `js` file extensions.

 Examples:

     # Use only .js2 extension
-    eslint . --ext .js2
+    eslint . --ext js2

     # Use both .js and .js2
-    eslint . --ext .js --ext .js2
+    eslint . --ext js --ext js2

     # Also use both .js and .js2
-    eslint . --ext .js,.js2
+    eslint . --ext js,js2

 **Note:** `--ext` is only used when the arguments are directories.
 If you use glob patterns or file names, then `--ext` is ignored.

-For example, `eslint lib/* --ext .js` will match all files within the `lib/` directory, regardless of extension.
+For example, `eslint lib/* --ext js` will match all files within the `lib/` directory, regardless of extension.

 #### `--global`